MicrosoftDocs/cpp-docs/docs/cpp/primary-expressions.md

 ```

 literal
 this
+name
-      :: namename( expression )
+::name ( expression )
 ```

  A *literal* is a constant primary expression.
 Its type depends on the form of its specification.
 See [Literals](../cpp/numeric-boolean-and-pointer-literals-cpp.md) for complete information about specifying literals.